hyper-ui/core/JSX.md

 ## Introduction

-JSX is an extension to JavaScript which enables you to use XML-like syntax sugar in JavaScript.
+JSX is an extension to JavaScript which enables you to use XML-like syntax in JavaScript.
 For example:

 ```jsx
 const heading = <h1>This is JSX.</h1>;
 ```

 It is usually nice to write UIs in JSX.
-However, it is not necessary.
+However, it is optional.
 In fact, all the JSX code will be converted into normal JavaScript function calls.
 For instance,

 ```jsx
 const paragraph = <p class="para">JSX</p>;
 ```

-will be transformed into something like this: (assuming the factory function is `HUI`)
+will be transformed into something like this: (assuming the JSX factory function is `HUI`)

 ```js
 const paragraph = HUI("p", { class: "para" }, "JSX");